-The Council's Energy from Waste (EfW) has passed acceptance testing and is due to become operational in late May.
-A valuation has been requested but is not currently available.
-The carrying value of the asset in the balance sheet is £159.691m.
+The Council's Energy from Waste (EfW) passed acceptance testing and became operational in June 2016.
+At this point the Council paid a single bullet payment of £181m.
+The carrying value of the asset in the balance sheet as at 31st March 2016 is £159.691m.
+A valuation of the asset was carried out by Carter Jonas once operational; the value of the asset was calculated at £169.330m.